lextm/jekyll-theme-chirpy/_posts/2017-9-21-how-to-choose-xunit-net-runner-bitness-x86-and-x64.md

 If you are using .NET Core, then you probably know the command `dotnet test` you should use `-a x64` or `-a x86`.

 # Visual Studio Runner
 You would be surprised to notice that xUnit.net configuration does not cover bitness at all from its documentation.
-But that’s perfectly normal as Visual Studio has its builtin support, [as documented in this article](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file).
+But that's perfectly normal as Visual Studio has its builtin support, [as documented in this article](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file).

 So by serving a `.runsettings` file, you can easily switch between x86 and x64,